Hidden Meadows Day Camp

 Medication

 Staff is permitted to perform only basic first aid.
 They are also authorized to dispense some types of prescription or nonprescription medication.
 Rule 5101:2-18-15 (4) 2 of the Ohio Administrative Code states that a child day camp shall set its own policy regarding whether to administer prescription or nonprescription medications.
 If your child requires medication during camp hours, you must complete additional required forms.
-If your child carries an epi-pen, complete additional required forms.
+If your child carries an epi-pen, complete the additional required forms.

 Discipline